Best Cast Iron Teapot To Make A Great Cuppa

 Using A Cast Iron Teapots For The First Time

 Cast iron teapot care is a little different than for tetsubins.
 That is because they have an enamel layer on the inside.
-So, you must take extra care to not damage the enamel.
+So, it would help if you took extra care not to damage the enamel.
 Do not worry — it is easy to care for your cast iron teapot if you know these tips.

 Before Use